No-Biggie805/Supergfxctl_helper-scripts/README.md

 - Show inscript-activity logs;

 Usage:
+- Run the script ./sgfx-manager

-Step 1: select option 1 to list the active nvidia systemd daemons Step 2:
+Step 1: Select options 1 and 2 to list the active nvidia systemd daemons and used processes respectfully;

+Step 2: Select options 6 and 7 to switch to Integrated or vfio respectfully.
+To switch back to hybrid from vfio needs to go through integrated first, then back to hybrid, enable the services using option 4.

+Explaining the fundaments of the script:

+The script is designed so with own knowlage and limitations to switch across modes as effective as i could made it to be, so not only were added accessible process monitor as well option to terminate those.
+But the one failsafe inconvinience that is to have to type "yes" so to prevent the user as much as possible from messing the switch up.